Time Out Chicago

-The first time I acted was in a community theatre production of Fiddler on the Roof.
-I was 6 years old.
-I continued in elementary school, junior high, and high school (where I was fortunate to play Emile de Becque in South Pacific).
+I first acted at age 6 in a community theatre production of Fiddler on the Roof.
+I continued in elementary school, junior high, and high school (where I played Emile de Becque in South Pacific).
 After college I studied improv for a year at Player's Workshop of the Second City, went to Oxford to study Shakespeare, and have trained at the Piven Theatre Workshop, with the fantastic Susan Hart & Jeffrey Carlson, and at various other schools.
-The full resume is right here…

-I've been a freelance violinist around Chicago since graduating from Northwestern University in 1992, playing regularly with the Chicago Sinfonietta and the Joffrey Ballet.
-I spent two summers at Interlochen, and three summers at Joseph Fuchs' Alfred University Chamber Music Institute.
+I've also been a freelance violinist & violist around Chicago since graduating from Northwestern University in 1992, playing regularly with the Chicago Sinfonietta and the Joffrey Ballet.
+I spent two summers at Interlochen, and three summers at Joseph Fuchs' Alfred University Summer Chamber Music Institute.
 I studied with Myron Kartman at Northwestern, where I also co-founded the Ad Hoc String Quartet with Paul Vanderwerf (and at least 6 other musicians at various points).
-More here…

 Filmmaking crept in there, too, because my friend Chris had a nice camera and we started shooting.
-Most of our films were connected with Split Pillow, where I also had the pleasure of working regularly with my wife, Mary-Terese Cozzola, who is a fantastic writer and director.
-Our film Eye of the Sandman is available at Amazon and on Netflix (she wrote it and co-directed, I play the evil and mysterious Spalanzani).
+Most of our films were connected with Split Pillow, where I also had the pleasure of working regularly with my wife, Mary-Terese Cozzola, who is a fantastic writer, story-teller, and director.
+Our film Eye of the Sandman is available at Amazon and on Netflix (she wrote it and co-directed; I play the evil and mysterious Dr. Spalanzani).

-It’s cold.
-It’s dark.
-But only half the year.
-The other half is bright and, well, not so cold.
+I mostly grew up in Alaska.
 My family moved to Anchorage in 1978 when I was 8.
 Our previous home had been Denton, Texas, and prior to that several small Kansas towns where my parents taught music.
-My dad was Professor of Music Theory & Composition at the University of Alaska Anchorage, where my mom taught voice.
-I’ve lived in Chicago now for over 20 years, but still consider myself an Alaskan even though the math says I only lived there 10 years.
-Go figure.
+My dad was Associate Professor of Music Theory & Composition at the University of Alaska Anchorage, where my mom taught voice.